richardsalex/ghp-example/README.md

 2. Drag and drop the file from your computer where indicated.
 Or: follow the `choose your files` link and navigate to the file you want to select.

 3. Click the green `Commit changes` button.

+### See a list of all my repositories.
+1. From any page, click on your account icon in the very top right and choose `Your repositories`.

 ### Edit a file here.
 1. From the main repository page, click on the name of the file you want to edit.